All the HTML and PDF content here is licensed under a Creative Commons

 this time, the test fee for the SAT is $23 (about $31 in 2012

-that the SAT is not nearly as good a predictor of college success as either
+Concerned that the SAT is not nearly as good a predictor of college success

-high-school grades or the SAT II Subject Tests, the president of the
+as either high-school grades or the SAT II Subject Tests, the president of

-University of California suggests dropping the SAT I as a consideration in
+the University of California suggests dropping the SAT I as a consideration

-UC admissions.
-Criticisms of the SAT at this time also include the apparent
+in UC admissions.
+Criticisms of the SAT at this time also include the

-disconnection between what high-school students are learning in their
+apparent disconnection between what high-school students are learning in

-course work and "esoteric" items on the SAT such as verbal analogies and
+their course work and "esoteric" items on the SAT such as verbal analogies

 last version of the "10 SATs" books (the third edition of "10 Real SATs")

 is published by the College Board.
-A similar book (with ten or even five
+A similar book (containing previously

 SAT is again renamed, dropping the roman numerals, so that the official